gcalderone/Gnuplot.jl/docs/src/basic.md

 ## Gnuplot scripts
 Besides exporting plots in a file **Gnuplot.jl** can also save a *script*, i.e. a file containing the minimum set of data and commands required to re-create a figure using just gnuplot.

+The script allows a complete decoupling of plot data and aethetics, from the Julia code used to generate them.
+With scripts you can:
+- modify all aesthetic details of a plot without re-running the (possibly complex and time-consuming) code used to generate it;
+- share both data and plots with colleagues without the need to share the Julia code.

 To generate a script for one of the examples above use:
 ```julia
 save("script.gp")